 The Midwest Economic Association hosts an annual meeting for researchers, including special sessions for undergraduates to present their papers.
 I was among 20 undergrads invited to speak in Cleveland.
-I had the opportunity to hear from economists and student researchers studying health, environment, and beyond (there was literally a research paper on outer space!)
+I had the opportunity to hear from economists and student researchers studying health, the environment, and beyond.
+(There was literally a research paper on outer space!)

-3. Were you able to interact with other academics and students?
+Did you interact with other academics and students?
 Which research presentations that you saw were the more impactful?

 I still consider “Nudging Human Psychology into Economic Theory” to be a work in progress.
 I am painfully aware of my paper’s shortcomings, which I would like to ameliorate before submitting manuscripts to undergrad journals.
 While I intend to see this project through, I do not see myself pursuing theoretical microeconomics nor behavioral science in the long term.
 I am more interested in projects related to labor, health, and inequality.

 What are your plans after graduation?